2024 Algerian Super Cup

 The 2024 Algerian Super Cup was the 14th edition of the Algerian Super Cup, a football match contested by the winners of the 2023–24 Algerian Ligue Professionnelle 1 and 2023–24 Algerian Cup competitions.
 The match was played on February 8, 2025, between 2023–24 Ligue 1 winners MC Alger and 2023–24 Algerian Cup winners CR Belouizdad.

 Match

 Pre-match

 On June 27, 2024, during the federal office meeting it was announced that the Super Cup, which had been absent since 2020.
 According to the established schedule, the final which will oppose MC Alger to CR Belouizdad will take place on Friday, January 17, 2025.
 However, the Algerian Football Federation (FAF) announced that the final was postponed to February 8, 2025.

-On February 5, 2025, the Federal Arbitration Commission (CFA) of the FAF appointed Lahlou Benbraham as a referee for the match, who was be assisted by Amirouche Boufassa and Kheireddine Djenadi.
+On February 5, 2025, the Federal Arbitration Commission (CFA) of the FAF appointed Lahlou Benbraham as a referee for the match, who was being assisted by Amirouche Boufassa and Kheireddine Djenadi.
 The fourth referee was Tayeb Youcef Bouderbal.
 As for the video assistance referee (VAR), it was entrusted to Abderrahmane Sahraoui and Haitham Bouima.